yarl/pattypan/README.md

 ----

 ### Build and run
 [Apache Ant](https://ant.apache.org/) is used for building Pattypan.
-You need to have JDK 11 or later installed as well as [a download of OpenJFX](https://gluonhq.com/products/javafx/).
+You need to have JDK 11 or later installed as well as [a download of OpenJFX](https://gluonhq.com/products/javafx/) for each platform you want to support.
 In order to download and build source code, do the following:

 ```
 git clone https://github.com/yarl/pattypan.git
 cd pattypan
-export PATH_TO_FX=path-to-javafx-sdk/lib
-ant compile && ant jar
+ant
 ```

+This will run the default `build` target.
+It assumes that the current directory contains the OpenJFX SDK ZIP(s) and will unpack the required files to the correct locations.
+The resulting JAR will support Linux, Windows or both.
+The ZIPs present dictates what platforms will be supported.
+Note that the ZIPs should have their default name to be included.

+A temporary directory will be used during the build process and removed afterwards.
+It's default path is *tmp/* and can be set using `ant -Dtmp=...`

 You can also set test server or any other server: